raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b04_javascript-logica-de-programacao/04.01_javascript-primeiros-passos/README.md

       <li>The program needs to return an error message if the given grade is lower than 0 or higher than 100.</li>
     </ul>
   </li>
-  <li>Write a program that define three numbers in constants and returns <em>true</em> if at least one of them is even.
+  <li>Write a program that defines three numbers in constants and returns <em>true</em> if at least one of them is even.
 If none of them are, it needs to return <em>false</em>. <em><strong>Bonus:</strong> try to use only one if statement</em>.</li>
-  <li>Write a program that define three numbers in constants and returns <em>true</em> if at least one of them is odd.
+  <li>Write a program that defines three numbers in constants and returns <em>true</em> if at least one of them is odd.
 If none of them are, it needs to return <em>false</em>. <em><strong>Bonus:</strong> try to use only one if statement</em>.</li>
   <li>Write a program with two values declared as constants: one for sale price and the other one for the cost of the product.
 The program needs to return how much profit the company would get if they sell a thousand of this product.
 Please consider the following pieces of information:</li>
     <ul>
     <li>Note that the cost of the product is subject to a 20% tax.</li>
     <li>Your program needs to return an error message and end if one of the given values is lower than zero.</li>
     </ul>
   <li>In Brazil, the salary of a person who works with a formal contract is subject to INSS and IR taxes.
-Develop a program that return the net salary of a given gross salary.
+Develop a program that returns the net salary of a given gross salary.
 First, calculate the base salary (gross salary - INSS tax), and then calculate the net salary (base salary - IR tax).
     <ul>
       <li>INSS tax rates:
         <ul>